JeppW/w4ke.info/_posts/2025-06-18-funky-chunks.md

 #### TERM.SPILL and SPILL.TERM vulnerabilities
 For TERM.SPILL and SPILL.TERM vulnerabilities to arise, there must be a discrepancy in the line terminator parsing of the chunk body.
-Additionally, either the server or proxy must accept oversized chunks.
+Additionally, either the server or the proxy must accept oversized chunks.

 Judging by the results of my own experimentation, TERM.SPILL and SPILL.TERM vulnerabilities are not quite as common as their TERM.EXT and EXT.TERM counterparts.
 Despite my efforts, I was unable to find a single proxy vulnerable to TERM.SPILL, which therefore remains a completely theoretical vulnerability for now.
 However, I did discover a few setups vulnerable to the SPILL.TERM variant.